mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 While both a type and initial value can be provided, that is redundant since the type can be inferred from the value and some editor plugins/extensions will warn about this.

+When no type is specified, the largest matching type is assumed.
+For example, in `var n = 1.2` the type will be `float64`.

 Package-level variables have package scope which means they are accessible by all files in the package.